wso2/docs-is/en/docs/guides/access-delegation/mutual-tls-for-oauth-clients.md

     !!! warning
         The mutual SSL authenticator allows the OAuth client to access the WSO2 Identity Server admin services without having the required privileges.

-    To disable the mutual SSL authenticator, open the `deployment.toml` file in the `<IS_HOME>/repository/conf/` directory and add the following configuration.
+    To disable the mutual SSL authenticator, open the `deployment.toml` file in the `<IS_HOME>/repository/conf/` directory and add the following configuration:

     ``` toml
     [admin_console.authenticator.mutual_ssl_authenticator]